Student Life

 Student Code of Conduct, University Policies, and Local, State, and Federal Laws

 The violation of established policies and procedures and local, state, and federal laws may constitute a violation of the Student Code of Conduct or other policies and procedures specific to a course of study, school, or program.
 Such violations may include conduct occurring off-campus when students are participating, attending, or in some manner connected to a University-related activity.
-Please refer to http://www.go.pacific/tigerlore for additional information and definitions.
+Please refer to https://www.pacific.edu/student-life/student-conduct for additional information and definitions.

 Campus Behavior Standards